Informfully/Documentation/docs/source/users.rst

 Creation of Regular Users
 -------------------------

-Regular users are typically created over the [Admin Website](Experiment-Setup#users), after a researcher has decided how many users will participate in the experiment.
+Regular users are typically created over the tool for `User Creation <https://informfully.readthedocs.io/en/latest/experiment.html>`_ , after a researcher has decided how many users will participate in the experiment.

-Users could also try to create an account on their own, via the Mobile App.
-However, currently, such users will receive a survey after signing in, which will block their further access to the Mobile App (this is due to the fact that all such users are automatically assigned to the 'default-experiment', which has a blocking survey (_name_ 'Block User Survey' under [collection surveys](Database Collections#surveys)) attached to it).
+Users can also create an account on their own via the app.
+This feature, however, is currently disabled.
+When creating experiments with this option enabled, we recommend researchers creating a survey for the group ``default-experiment``, where people need to submit their e-mail address.
+This then allows for access control to the app.

 Creation of Administrator Users
 -------------------------------